dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 - The app is only released after passing all tests
 - The same APK that was tested is the one that gets released
 - The build process is not duplicated, saving time and resources
+- The entire process is consolidated in a single workflow file for easier management

 ## Customizing the Workflow

-You can customize the workflow by editing the `.github/workflows/release.yml` file:
+You can customize the workflow by editing the `.github/workflows/android.yml` file:

 - Change the default build type (debug or release)
 - Change the default release notes